compiiile/compiiile/README.md

 If you are not acquainted with frontmatter, it's just some file-specific parameters that you can put at the very beginning of your file to be processed.

-By adding the frontmatter parameter, you will see a link : `View in presentation mode` at the top of your page in compiiile opens a new page with your slides.
+By adding the frontmatter parameter, the page will directly open up as slides.

 To separate your slides, just separate the content of your markdown with:

 ```md

 ---